zlogic/mendix-docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-10-parent/nt-8-rn.md

 ### Fixes

-* We updated the AppCenter's Xcode version to 15.4.
+* We updated the App Center's Xcode version to 15.4.

 ## 8.2.8 {#828}